YZYloveTDQ/HSI-classification-using-DCNN-by-matconvnet/README.md

 # HSI-classification-by-matconvnet

-This code is dubugged with Matconvent Lib (1.0-beta25), cuda 9.0, and cudnn 7.0.
+This code is dubugged with Matlab R2018a, Matconvent Lib (1.0-beta25), cuda 9.0, and cudnn 7.0.

 The Matconvent URL: http://www.vlfeat.org/matconvnet/